seek-oss/skuba/README.md

 - `private-npm-package`

-  Setup new private npm modules published using a semantic release pipeline.
+  Set up a new private npm module published using a semantic release pipeline.
   At the moment this only supports the `@seek` private npm org.

 - `github →` (experimental)